fredden/magento2-module-javascript-error-reporting/README.md

 ## Overview
 A Magento 2 module which captures JavaScript errors for later review by website administrators.
-JavaScript errors are kept for up to 90 days and available via Magento's administration back-end.
+JavaScript errors are kept for up to 180 days (configurable) and available via Magento's administration back-end.

 <details open><summary>Screen-shot of summary view in admin area</summary>